 At a minimum, the digital version of the UWRC logo should appear on the funded partner's website, specifically on their home page.
 The logo should be linked to UWRC's home page (www.unitedwayracine.org).
 The digital version of the UWRC logo should be used in any email newsletters or other relevant email sends.

-Please make sure to follow UWRC on social media (particularly on Facebook and LinkedIn), and tag UWRC in any posts related to funded programs.
+Make sure to follow UWRC on social media (particularly on Facebook and LinkedIn), and tag UWRC in any posts related to funded programs.

-Impact Tours and Impact Partner Spotlights
+Impact Partner Spotlights